Bankwest provides a wide range of banking and financial services. This policy describes how your personal information is handled by us.

 - Service providers – for example, mortgage insurers, loyalty program partners and our product distributors

 - Businesses who do some of our work for us – including direct marketing, statement production, debt recovery and IT support

-- Brokers, agents, advisers and people who act on your behalf – such as your parent (if you are under 16), guardian or a person with Power of Attorney
+- Brokers, agents, advisers and persons who act on your behalf – such as your parent (if you are under 16), guardian or a person with Power of Attorney

 - Guarantors and other security providers